-- 1. Awareness: This is the most crucial step and the starting point for purchase.
+1. Awareness: This is the most crucial step and the starting point for purchase.
 Brands must make sure that the consumer is aware of the presence of your brand in a particular product segment.

-For example, if Tina wants to buy a toothbrush, and you as the marketing manager of Coolgate wants her to buy your brand's toothbrush, you have to make sure that you advertise well so that she is aware - 2.
-Knowledge: This is where your product will be evaluated against other brands by the consumer.
-Make sure enough (positive) knowledge is available about your product through the internet, retail stores and the product package itself.
+For example, if Tina wants to buy a toothbrush, and you as the marketing manager of Coolgate wants her to buy your brand's toothbrush, you have to make sure that you advertise well so that she is aware of the existence of such a brand for toothbrushes.

+2. Knowledge: This is where your product will be evaluated against other brands by the consumer.
+Make sure enough (positive) knowledge is available about your product - through the internet, retail stores and the product package itself.